Record attendance at the 16th Annual NREBP Symposium!

 Workshop #1: The Art of Analysis: Practical Approaches to Qualitative Research in Nursing

-This qualitative workshop will provide an introduction to qualitative nursing research, with a focus on hands-on practice with qualitative coding techniques, including poetic analysis.
-Participants will gain tools to take into their own research practice, to enhance their ability to analyze and interpret qualitative research within health care.
+The first of two Thursday afternoon workshops, The Art of Analysis will provide an introduction to qualitative nursing research.
+With a focus on hands-on practice with qualitative coding techniques, including poetic analysis, participants will 1) gain tools to take into their own research practice, 2) enhance their ability to analyze. and 3) interpret qualitative research within health care.